ddmitov/perl-executing-browser/README.md

     use Perl5, JavaScript, HTML5 and CSS to craft and deploy rapidly beautiful desktop applications;

 * **2. Zero installation when needed:**
-    put together your Perl5 scripts and modules and even your version of Perl5 with a copy of PEB and its Qt5 libraries and run your applications from any folder;
+    put together your Perl5 scripts, modules and your version of Perl5 with a copy of PEB and its Qt5 libraries and run your applications from any folder;

 * **3. Cross-platform availability:**
     use it on every platform, where Perl5, Qt5 and QtWebKit are available;

 * **4. Secure user-space solution:**
-    no daemons or services are installed or started, no privileged ports are opened, no firewall notifications should be triggered and no need for administrative privileges to run the program;
+    no daemons or services are installed or started, no privileged ports are opened, no firewall notifications are triggered and no need for administrative privileges to run the program;

 * **5. Maximal (re)use of existing web technologies and standards:**
     use as much as possible from existing web technologies, standards and their documentation to build desktop applications.